Stéphane Ducret : Not For Tourists (after Josh Smith)

 This exhibition introduces a new aspect of my appropriation work, destined to develop in the future in the same form, but on different subjects.

 The exhibition consists of 10 paintings: A single large painting representing the "portrait" of the artist who inspires my work for this show, Josh Smith, known for his paintings in expressionist and fauvist hues and marked by large brushstrokes.
 A series of eight small paintings based on his famous "Palm Tree Paintings", which were seemingly easy-sleazy and even a little "awkward" because they played with kitsch representations even though they were very well painted.
+And a never-before-exhibited work from my previous series, REAL ESTATE (2017 - 2021), in which contemporary masterpieces, disconnected from their original context, were associated with imaginary and strange stagings, but also highly elaborate in their visual and conceptual composition.

-Image: Stéphane Ducret: Not For Tourists (after Josh Smith)
+Images : Stéphane Ducret: Not For Tourists (after Josh Smith)

 Stéphane Ducret Studio